mariohmol/dev-environments/mobile/Android.md

 Open you Android mobile, go to the Settings, go to About and click 10 time on the Build version.
 It will show a message like Developer Mode activated.

+If you go to the Settings again, You will see an `Developer Options`,  there u can toggle to dont turn off and  USB debugging, and Install via USB.

 Then run `npm run android`

 ### Emulator